glaizacano/glaizacano/README.md

 ### Hi there 👋, I'm Glaiza!

-- 👩‍💻 I’m currently interning remotely as a Full-stack Developer at Suria Labs.
+- 👩‍💻 I’m currently working as a Support Developer at the Digital, Design and Innovation branch of the Department of Premier and Cabinet (Vic).
-- 🌱 I’m currently learning React.js and Ruby on Rails.
+- 🌱 I’m currently learning Vue.js.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/glaizacano/) | [Twitter](https://twitter.com/glaizacano)